If you’re new to LinkMiner, our backlink analysis tool, this simple, step-by-step guide is a great place to start.

 The tool is designed to evaluate backlink data by providing different metrics, embedded link previews and other features to filter and save the most interesting links.

-In case you aren’t registered, you can create your free account.
+In case you aren’t registered, you can create a FREE trial to test the tool.

 Starting the analysis

-You can also select the option to display only “One link per ref. domain”.
+You can also select the option to display only “One link per referring domain”.
 Leave the checkbox empty to display multiple links per referring domain.

 - www.example.com – subdomain

 - http://example.com – exact URL

 - http://www.example.com – exact URL

 LinkMiner comes with following metrics for analyzed domain or URL: